-Conduct of Business Sourcebook rule 2.2.3R, requires Park Square Capital LLP (“the Firm”) to include a disclosure on its website stating the nature of its commitment to the UK Stewardship Code (“the Code”) issued by the Financial Reporting Council in July 2010.
+Conduct of Business Sourcebook rule 2.2.3R, requires Park Square to include a disclosure on its website stating the nature of its commitment to the UK Stewardship Code (“the Code”) issued by the Financial Reporting Council in July 2010.
 If the firm does not commit to the Code, it must state in general terms its alternative investment strategy.
 The Code is a voluntary code and sets out various principles relating to the level of engagement by investors with UK equity investors.
 Investors may either comply with the Code in full or choose not to comply with certain aspects of the Code, in which case an explanation of non compliance is required.

 The seven principles of the Code are that institutional investors should:

-- Publicly disclose their policy on how they will discharge their stewardship responsibilities;
+- publicly disclose their policy on how they will discharge their stewardship responsibilities;

-- Have and publicly disclose a robust policy on managing conflicts of interest in relation to stewardship;
+- have and publicly disclose a robust policy on managing conflicts of interest in relation to stewardship;

-- Monitor their investee companies;
+- monitor their investee companies;

-- Establish clear guidelines on when and how they will escalate their activities as a method of protecting and enhancing shareholder value;
+- establish clear guidelines on when and how they will escalate their activities as a method of protecting and enhancing shareholder value;

-- Be willing to act collectively with other investors where appropriate;
+- be willing to act collectively with other investors where appropriate;

-- Report periodically on their stewardship and voting activities.
+- report periodically on their stewardship and voting activities.

-Park Square Capital LLP
+Park Square Capital, LLP